-Comprehensive semester exams are given at the conclusion of each semester to all junior and senior high students.
-The exam grade constitutes one-fourth of the entire semester grade.
-All students in grades 7-12 will have semester exams in December and May.
+All students in grades 7-8 will have comprehensive semester exams in December and May.
+All students in grades 9-12 will have comprehensive semester exams in December, but may earn an exemption from semester exams in May (see requirements for exemptions)..
 Students may take semester exams if payments for fees/or tuition are not current.
 However, after ten school days and payment, or arrangement for payment, is not made the student will receive no credit for their work that semester.